mugas/gsCreations/content/blog/web-sustainability-benefits-and-resources.md

 6. [Green Web Foundation](https://www.thegreenwebfoundation.org/) – Green hosts around the world
 7. Books – [Sustainable Web Design](https://abookapart.com/products/sustainable-web-design) and [Designing for Sustainability](https://www.oreilly.com/library/view/designing-for-sustainability/9781491935767/)

-If you have more resources than you know feel free to share them and we all win something out of it.
+If you have more resources free to share them and we all win something out of it.

-May is arriving and local producers are going to spend the next months to show their best products and make the best out of it.
-How can a website and a digital presence help local producers to achieve their goals and grow their brand?
-That will be my topic for next month.

 Say tuned and follow the [ride](https://twitter.com/mugas11).